mail-cci/coc7/README.md

 and then visit `http://localhost:8000/app.html`.

+## Character generator

+A simpler character generator is available in `creator.html`.
+It loads occupations from `occupations.json`, lets you roll characteristics and exports the result to a PDF file using [jsPDF](https://github.com/parallax/jsPDF).

+Open `creator.html` in your browser or with the local server above.

 ## Planned features

 - Guided steps for creating a character (rolling characteristics, computing derived attributes and selecting an occupation).